Kafka Streams Processor

 Processor decorator

 The following decoration layer is already extensively used in this extension’s source code and allows to use composition around the main processor class you have to define.
-Example of a new decorator:
+The pattern to implement is:

 @Priority(150) (2)